Harry Potter - Series

 Book 7: Harry Potter and the Deathly Hallows

 The Harry Potter series is so well-publicized that it doesn't need to be included on a book list, and yet it's so well-publicized that any book list seems empty without it.
 This is a rare series that holds genuine appeal for readers of all ages.
-The first three books are recommended for readers in third grade and up; books 4 - 7 are better suited for grades five and up.
+The first three books are recommended for readers in third grade and up; books 4 - 7 are better suited for grades five or six and up.